 The folder is not deposited with the capsule.
 Instead it stays in safe keeping with you or is given to the intended recipients when they are ready for their wilderness treasure hunt.

 We recommend preparing two-time capsule Retrieval Folders with duplicate GPS data forms to identify the precise drop site location.

-On our Downloads page you can download a free Data Sheet (in PDF format) that prompts you to identify many details that will help your descendants plan their own future excursion to the drop site.
+On our Downloads page you can download our free Data Sheet (in PDF format) that prompts you to identify many details that will help your descendants to plan their own future excursion to the drop site.

 Data entries include GPS coordinates, people in attendance, capsule contents, time, weather, altitude, trail information incident to the time capsule placement, special instructions for retrieval, comments by those in attendance, and more.